PROCEDURAL RULES FOR ARBITRATION ARBITRATION SERVICE OF PORTLAND, INC. (ASP)

 3. Determination.
 The arbitrator(s) may, at the discretion of the arbitrator(s), arrange a telephone conference call concerning the matter, but shall determine the matter without a formal hearing and shall either serve upon each party (and mail a copy thereof to ASP) a denial of the proposed correction or shall render an amended award or amended supplemental award which includes the proposed correction or any portion thereof and which is complete on its face as an award, following the same form and procedure for the entry of an award pursuant to Rule 31.

-36. Confirmation of Award by Judgment.
+36. Confirming an Award as a Judgment of a court.
 Ten days after the rendering of an award, amended award, supplemental award, or amended supplemental award, any party may apply to any federal or state court having jurisdiction thereof for the confirmation of the award as a judgment of such court.
 (See ORS 36.700, 36.715 and 9 USC Sec.
 9. ASP has forms to assist in this process.)
-(The purpose of the ten-day delay is to allow a party to seek correction of the award pursuant to Rule 35.)
+The purpose of the ten-day delay is to allow a party to seek correction of the award pursuant to Rule 35.

 38. Interpretation and Application of Rules.
 Rules that relate to the procedure to be followed prior to the appointment of the arbitrator(s) or rules that expressly require a decision by ASP shall be interpreted and applied by ASP, and all other rules shall be interpreted and applied by the arbitrator(s).